BYU-Hydroinformatics/tethysapp-tethys_app_store/docs/github-install.rst

     {
         url: "Your GitHub Repository URL",
-        branch: "GitHub Branch to be installed"
+        branch: "GitHub Branch to be installed",
+        develop: True //Optional Parameter.
+By default the application is NOT installed in develop mode.
     }